descope/go-sdk/README.md

 descopeClient.Management.Project().UpdateName("new-project-name")

-// Clone the current project to a new one res, err := descopeClient.Management.Project().Clone("new-project-name", "") if err == nil {
+// Clone the current project to a new one
+// Note that this action is supported only with a pro license or above. res, err := descopeClient.Management.Project().Clone("new-project-name", "") if err == nil {
 		fmt.Println(cloneRes)